TIBCOSoftware/dovetail-contrib/hyperledger-fabric/fabric/README.md

 With these extensions, Hyperledger Fabric chaincode can be designed and implemented with zero code.
 Refer to samples [`marble-app`](../samples/marble-app) and [`marble-private`](../samples/marble-private) for more details about implementing chaincode for Hyperledger Fabric.

-To use this extension in Flogo model, you can create [`fabricExtension.zip`](../fabricExtension.zip) by using the script [`zip-fabric.sh`](../zip-fabric.sh), and then upload the zip-file to the `TIBCO Flogo® Enterprise 2.6` or `Dovetail v0.2.0` as an extension, and so they are available for modeling chaincode.
+To use this extension in Flogo model, you can create [`fabricExtension.zip`](../fabricExtension.zip) by using the script [`zip-fabric.sh`](../zip-fabric.sh), and then upload the zip-file to the `TIBCO Flogo® Enterprise 2.8` as an extension, and so they are available for modeling chaincode.